b-brankovics/grabb/README.md

 1. Download [Velvet](https://www.ebi.ac.uk/~zerbino/velvet/) and extract it or use the copy in the 3rd_party_programs
 2. Move to the directory.
 First zlib needs to be installed
 3. Move to 'third-party/zlib-1.2.3/'
-4. Type '_make_' on the commandline
+4. Type '_make_' on the command line
-5. Type '_sudo make install_' on the commandline
+5. Type '_sudo make install_' on the command line
 6. Go back to the parent directory (_cd ../.._)
-7. Type '_make_' on the commandline
+7. Type '_make_' on the command line
 8. Copy/move or smylink '_velveth_' and '_velvetg_' into somewhere in the path or add the folder to the path

 #### Seqtk

 1. Download [Seqtk]()https://github.com/lh3/seqtk.git from github and uncompress it or ´_git clone https://github.com/lh3/seqtk.git_´
 2. Move to the directory
-3. Type '_make_' on the commndline (zlib needs to be installed, see 1.3) for instructions)
+3. Type '_make_' on the command line (zlib needs to be installed, see 1.3) for instructions)
 4. Copy/move or smylink 'seqtk' into somewhere in the path or add the folder to the path (The files in the bin folder)

 #### exonerate